novix-sa/Pyplan/docs/User Guide/Visualization.md

 ![enter image description here](http://img.pyplan.org/viz-edit-table.png)
 # Graphs
 Pyplan includes several type of standard chart graphs.
-Take advantage of  `(all)` graph generation shortcut to create a graph in one click.
+Take advantage of  `graph generation`  shortcut to create a graph in one click.

 ![enter image description here](http://img.pyplan.org/Visua_table_n_graph.png)

 Graphs customization options are availbale on rigth menu.
-Types of graphs, labels, legends, axis configurations and other can be defined on this menu.
+Types of graphs, labels, legends, axis configurations and other characteristics can be defined on this menu.
  ![enter image description here](http://img.pyplan.org/Visua_graph_cust.png)
 # Advanced Options and Index Sync

 Regular tables as well as graphs share a couple of advanced options that can be very helpful.
 Click on  `Hide empty data`,  `View index detail` and  `Enable drilldown` to see how these options impact on tables and graphs.

-`Index Sync` is a powerful toll when working with tables and graphs of the same interface.
+`Index Sync` is a powerful toll when working with tables and graphs sharing dimensions.
 Pyplan **synchronizes** **shared dimensions** among objects presented in an interface.
 For instance, on the following example ***total cost Information*** is presented as a table and as a graph and as all of it dimensions are synchronised.